glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 This algorithm was developed for FreeBSD in 1994 by Poul-Henning Kamp, to replace the aging :class:`passlib.hash.des_crypt`.
-It has since been adopted by a wide variety of other unix flavors, and is found in many other contexts as well.
+It has since been adopted by a wide variety of other Unix flavors, and is found in many other contexts as well.
 Security-wise it is considered to be steadily weakening (though not yet broken), and most unix flavors have since replaced with with stronger schemes,